richardtjornhammar/impetuous/README.md

     filename = 'new_compartment_genes.gmt'
     pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
 ```
-If there are latent assumptions for some groupings then you can also read them out by checking what the definition referes to (here we already know that there is one for the mitochondrion definition):
+If there are latent assumptions for some groupings then you can read them out by checking what the definitions refers to (here we already know that there is one for the mitochondrion definition):
 ```
-    pcl , pcd = build_pclist_word_hierarchy ( filename = filename , bReturnList=True )
     for item in pcl :
         if  'mito' in pcd[item[1]][0] or 'mela' in pcd[item[1]][0] :
             print ( pcd[item[0]][0] , ' -> ' , pcd[item[1]][0] )